 Genetics Grant Writer Dr. Greer has more than 25 years medical and scientific communications writing experience.
 She has assignments on 4 professional editorial boards across disciplines to include neurobiology, endocrinology, immunology, genomics, and gerontology.
 Her expertise in writing, editing, and producing graphic content is proven by more than 50 peer reviewed publications.
 An expert presenter, Dr. Greer delivers exceptional slide decks for Keynote and International presentations, proving her abilities at communicating science to a wide variety of audiences.
-Having been awarded numerous grants from the National Institutes of Health, independent organizations, and from the non-profit sector, Dr. Greer is familiar with a variety of granting mechanisms, authoring state of the art explanations and arguments to yield more than $1M for individual, multi-group, and multi-site awards.
+Having been awarded numerous grants from the National Institutes of Health, independent organizations, and from the non-profit sector, Dr. Greer is familiar with a variety of granting mechanisms, from individual, multi-group, to multi-site awards.

 Dr. Greer’s molecular genetics and translational science spans several fields.
 As a genetics grant writer, she has taken numerous scientific ideas from concept to proposal, award, through project facilitation, completion, funding reports and peer review.
 For example, Dr. Greer developed an original hypothesis that necrotizing meningoencephalitis (NME) was a genetic based disorder specific to the Pug Dog.
 As the human correlate to multiple sclerosis, Dr. Greer proposed and was awarded consecutive and continuing grants to investigate the invariably fatal disease.
 Utilizing genetic analyses of over 5000+ recruited study participants to determine the definitive haplotype of individuals susceptible and resistant to developing NME, Dr. Greer developed the clinical molecular genetic haplotype tests which are now commercially available.
 The tests are utilized by breed groups, individuals, and the AKC to improve breed health and genetics.
 These haplotypes have important implications for human medicine because this model is the only known natural example of multiple sclerosis outside humans.